 Krown Nursery Room Transmitter

-Others are using technologies they own or finding ways to make other devices work for their purposes.
+Others are using their own technologies or finding ways to make other devices work for their purposes.
 Remember, these solutions may not be tested for safety or for monitoring young children or infants.
 Please use them with caution.

 Use External Microphones Paired with Hearing Aids